Spring BeanFactory Interface Example

 4. Create a Spring Container

-Create a simple maven project using your favorite IDE and refer below diagram for packaging structure.
-If you are new to maven then read this article How to Create a Simple Maven Project.
+Create a simple Maven project using your favourite IDE.
+If you are new to Maven, read this article: How to Create a Simple Maven Project.

 2. Add Maven Dependencies